jara001/f1tenth-rules/rules_v3.md

 - Driving inside the gaps is not allowed.
     - Crossing the track border is considered as a touch.
-    - Crossing the track border by at least 3 wheels is considered as a crash.
+    - Crossing the track border by parts of at least 3 wheels is considered as a crash.

 #### Intersections